beyond-z/development/README.md

 git push origin [some_branch]
 ```

-To get them back into the main codebase login to [github](https://github.com) in your browser and submit a Pull Request against the `beyond-z` repo you forked.
+To get them back into the main codebase login to [github](https://github.com) in your browser and submit a Pull Request against the `staging` branch of the `beyond-z` repo you forked.

-Once the Pull Request is merged back to staging, you can delete your
-development branch:
+Choose a couple fellow developers and request a code review.
+Once at least one developer approves your pull request, you can merge it and delete the branch on [github](https://github.com).
+Then you're ready to start working on your next feature, so do some cleanup first and then start this flow all over again!
 ```Shell
 git checkout staging; git pull upstream staging; git branch -d [some_branch]; git push origin staging